-The Board met six times in 2015.
-All of the incumbent directors attended at least 88% of the Board meetings and the meetings of the committees on which they served, ten of whom had a 100% attendance record.
+The Board met eight times in 2016.
+All of the incumbent directors attended at least 83% of the Board meetings and the meetings of the committees on which they served, eight of whom had a 100% attendance record.
 The Board does not have a policy with regard to directors' attendance at the annual meeting of shareholders.
-Twelve of twelve directors then in office attended last year's annual meeting.
+All twelve directors then in office attended last year's annual meeting.